iamspruce/iamspruce.github/_posts/2020-12-20-create-a-blog-on-your-mobile-phone-with-jekyll-on-github.md

 Then just Click on "OK"
  </p>
  <p>
-Now its time to clone your website to your mobike phone <br>
+Now its time to clone your website to your mobile phone <br>
 Click on the Fork icon again <br>
 Just enter your Url like this </p>
 <figure class="p-article__img">